-Across the country, cities are slowly reopening to the public.
-As we venture outdoors and into local coffee shops, outdoor dining spaces, salons, and more, many state officials are asking residents to be prepared for sensible restrictions—namely practicing social distancing and wearing a face mask.
+After months of staying home, we’re now able to venture outdoors and into local coffee shops, outdoor dining spaces, salons, and more.
+But, to do so, many state officials are asking residents to continue practicing social distancing and wearing a face mask.

 That’s all well and good for the able-bodied adults among us, but for our children, it can be another story.
 Not only is it unnerving for kids to see others with their faces covered—but asking them to mask up may be on par with waging war.

 So, how can we gently nudge our children into practicing this simple step without scaring them in the process?
 I called in reinforcements in the form of a board-certified pediatrician, Dr. Mona Amin, D.O., and a child psychologist, Dr. Emily King.
 Together, Drs.
-Amin and King shared a developmentally appropriate plan to ease our little ones into this new phase.
+Amin and King shared a developmentally appropriate plan to help our little ones continue to get used to this new phase.